pasu/pasu.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: :black_nib: I imagine things and render. :running: I like music while running.
+subtitle: I imagine things and render.
+I listen to music while running.

 profile:
   align: right